Finding Your Voice: How Clarisse Saam Helps Emerging Leaders Become Creatively Courageous

 I’ve loved singing for as long as I can remember.
 My grandfather would always tell me, “I know how much you love to sing, and I hope you never stop.”
 But like many people, life got busy—college, a “real job,” and other priorities took over.
 For nearly a decade, I only sang in the shower or the car, and it felt like I’d lost touch with a vital part of myself.
 Rediscovering singing wasn’t just about the music—it was about reconnecting with who I am at my core.

-How does your background as a singer and trauma survivor shape your work with clients?
+How does your background as a singer and highly sensitive individual shape your work with clients?

-You’ve worked with individuals in high-stress corporate environments.
-What patterns or struggles do you see most often, and how does managing the inner critic help address those challenges?
+You’ve worked with professionals in high-pressure environments.
+What patterns or struggles do you see most often, especially for speakers or performers preparing for high-stakes moments?

 Your philosophy emphasizes joy as a pathway to effectiveness.
 How do you help clients lean into joy, especially when anxiety and self-doubt feel overwhelming?